chanmix51/ParameterJuicer/README.md

 ## Usage

+### Anonymous definition

 Here is a fast and simple example of an anonymous juicer.
-It cleans and validate the data according to the given definition.
+It cleans and validates the data according to the given definition.

 ```php
         use Chanmix51\ParameterJuicer\ParameterJuicer as Juicer;